GingerNinja23/ipop-documentation/Building-the-code-for-Linux.md

-Tested on Ubuntu 12.04 and Debian Wheezy.
+Tested on Ubuntu 12.04, Debian Wheezy, and CentOS 6.

 These instructions are derived from these links: